Skip to main content

 5. Deliveries of goods located within the Community whose taxable subject is an electronic interface in accordance with the provisions of 8.bis.b) of the VAT Law.

-The new regimes are completed with the introduction of a special modality for the declaration and payment of imports carried out by those businessmen or professionals who, meeting certain requirements and having the right to benefit from the import regime, do not benefit from it.
+The new regimes are completed with the introduction of a special modality for the declaration and payment of imports carried out by those businessmen or professionals who, fulfilling certain requirements and having the right to benefit from the import regime, do not benefit from it.